Dr. Maggie McGugan, C. Psych.

 Some of Dr. McGugan clients are dealing with specific mental health challenges such as anxiety, depression, or PTSD.
 Others would not meet criteria for a mental health diagnosis, but have a specific issue or stuck point in their lives they would like to work on.
 Either way, Dr. McGugan views her clients as whole people with strengths to be tapped, as well as challenges to overcome.
 Dr. McGugan is known for her warm and relaxed interpersonal style.
 Sessions with Dr. McGugan may include humorous moments when appropriate.
 Dr. McGugan particularly enjoys working with young people.

 Dr. McGugan has lived in Ottawa since 2007.
-She is married with two young daughters and a black lab.
+She is married with four fantastic children and a black lab.
 She does her best to follow her own teaching and live a satisfying life.
 She believes that this feeds back into her work and allows her to be maximally empathetic and effective.